jtlapp/typebox-validators/README.md

 // throws exception with message "Bad info: lastName - Required string"
 //  and the single error "Required string" for path "/lastName": validator4.assert({ firstName: 'Jane', zipcode: 12345 }, 'Bad info: {error}');

+// throws exception with message "Invalid value" and the single error
+//  "Object type not recognized" for path "": validator1.assert({ address: "123 Some Str, etc.", zipcode: 12345 });

 ```

 ## License